Exploring Quantum Annealing for Coarse-Grained Protein Folding: Models

 \subsubsection{Tetrahedral lattice}

 We now present the turn-based model on the tetrahedral grid following the derivation in Ref.~\cite{robert2021resource}, where it has been introduced for the first time.
-In it's original formulation the considered model incorporates next$^n$-nearest neighbour interactions as well as a side-chain component.
-To ensure comparability, we restrict this model to backbone folding and nearest neighbour interactions.
+As stated in the main text, this model can produce unphysical states, which in some instances includes the ground state.
+We present one minimal example in Appendix~\ref{sec:unphysical_fold}.
+In its original formulation the considered model incorporates next$^n$-nearest neighbor interactions as well as a side-chain component.
+To ensure comparability, we restrict this model to backbone folding and nearest neighbor interactions.
 In contrast to the Cartesian model, we chose the \textit{sparser} encoding introduced in Ref.~\cite{robert2021resource}.

 We make this choice as for this model the sparser encoding leads to a lower number of qubits as well as sparser QUBO matrices as presented in Fig.~\ref{fig:sparse_dense}.
 In the sparser, one-hot encoding, a turn is represented by one qubit for each possible turn the polypeptide chain takes.
 For the tetrahedral model, this corresponds to four possible directions: